AlfaazPlus/QuranApp/README.md

 ## Contributing

 If you want to contribute, kindly visit [CONTRIBUTING.md](/CONTRIBUTING.md) to learn the ways to get started.
+For a more comprehensive guide to the codebase, please refer to the [DeepWiki documentation](https://deepwiki.com/AlfaazPlus/QuranApp).

 ## App Translations
 App translations are hosted at Weblate.
 If you want to translate the app in your language, you may visit [here](https://hosted.weblate.org/projects/QuranApp)